Colorado’s Comprehensive AI Regulation: A Closer Look at the New AI Consumer Protection Law

 Scope and Definitions

-The Colorado AI Act targets both developers and deployers of AI systems, focusing on those classified as high-risk.
-According to the law, a high-risk AI system is any artificial intelligence system that, when deployed, makes or is a substantial factor in making consequential decisions.
-These decisions have significant material effects on areas such as education, employment, financial services, healthcare, housing, insurance, and legal services.
+The Act applies to developers and deployers of high-risk AI systems.
+A high-risk AI system is defined as one that makes or substantially influences consequential decisions.
+These decisions carry major effects in areas such as education, employment, financial services, healthcare, housing, insurance, and legal services.

 Developers: